 So at the risk of becoming the posterchild of the blogging world for all that is selfish in motherhood because I’m not going to breastfeed, I’m going to write why I made the decision of choosing to formula feed.
 All of the other ladies who left comments did and I would like to show them the same courtesy.

-Reasons for Choosing to Formula Feed
+Reasons For Choosing To Formula Feed

 First of all, I’m not making this decision out of ignorance.
 I know some people will think I haven’t read all the information out there that breast milk is so far superior, yada yada yada.
 Yes, I’ve read it all.
 Many times.
-And I’m not even going to try to refute the idea that “breast is best”.
-Yes, God created a wonderful thing in breastmilk and it is a truly amazing part of His creation.
+I’m not even going to try to refute the idea that “breast is best”.
+Yes, God created a wonderful thing in breast milk and it is a truly amazing part of His creation.

 But every time David and I talked about the whole feeding issue, there were other important issues that came up as well.
-Relationship issues, home life issues, health issues, etc. And as so many of the women said in their comments, sometimes other issues come into play and they deserve to be considered and acknowledged as well.
+Relationship issues, home life issues, health issues, etc. As so many of the women said in their comments, sometimes other issues come into play and they deserve to be considered and acknowledged as well.

-Voices of Wisdom and Experience
+Voices Of Wisdom And Experience

 One of the biggest issues was well-articulated in a comment I found on a forum.
 I think what this person wrote sums up in many ways what I feel is really important: